kazuma-abe/kazuma-abe.github.io/_projects_construction/marathon.md

 ---
 layout: page
 title: marathon
-description: What is the difference between Marathon and Research?
+description: What are the differences between Marathon and Research?
 img:
 importance: 3
 category: hobby